List of songs recorded by Miley Cyrus

 American singer Miley Cyrus has recorded songs for eight studio albums, five soundtrack albums, two EPs and other album or singles appearances.
-Part of her songs are credited to the fictional characters she has played: Hannah Montana and Ashley O. She recorded 120 songs for her own albums.
-But she also recorded 46 songs for Hannah Montana and other 57 songs outside her albums, totaling 223 songs.
-Among the 223 songs, 38 of them are covers.
+Some of her songs are credited to the fictional characters she has played: Hannah Montana and Ashley O.

 She first came to prominence within the entertainment industry for her portrayal of Hannah Montana in the television series of the same name, which premiered in March 2006.
 Cyrus is credited as Hannah Montana for eight of the thirteen tracks featured on its first soundtrack album Hannah Montana, which was released in October 2006.
 Matthew Gerrard was responsible for much of its songwriting and production, and tended towards a "sugary - sweet" sound.
 In 2006, Cyrus additionally signed a recording contract with Hollywood Records.
 The following year, Walt Disney Records and Hollywood Records jointly released the double album Hannah Montana 2: Meet Miley Cyrus; the first disc served as the soundtrack album for the second season of Hannah Montana, while the second disc served as Cyrus' debut studio album.
 Cyrus' music incorporated prominent elements of pop and pop rock musical styles; she shared writing credits with Antonina Armato and Tim James, who collectively form the production team Rock Mafia, on the tracks "See You Again", "Let's Dance", "Right Here", and "Good and Broken".
 "See You Again" was serviced as the lead single from the record, and became Cyrus' first top-ten entry on the U.S. Billboard Hot 100.